edmundcjj/planny-v2/README.md

 This is a self project of my own to practice creating a full stack web application using the various tech stacks.
 A personal itinerary planner where one can plan an itinerary for a holiday trip so that one does not get so lost not knowing what to do during the trip.

 ## Getting Started

 The instructions below will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+See deployment section for notes on how to deploy the project on a live system.

 ### Prerequisites